MISP/misp-modules/doc/README.md

 - **input**:
 >Sample, url (or domain) to submit to Joe Sandbox for an advanced analysis.
 - **output**:
->Link of the data in input submitted to Joe Sandbox.
+>Link of the report generated in Joe Sandbox.
 - **references**:
 >https://www.joesecurity.org, https://www.joesandbox.com/
 - **requirements**: